 PEAR AR is an essential tool for providers and access to this tool is a requirement for practices that participate in the QIPS program.
-It helps with analyzing and utilizing real time data to aid in QIPS performance.
-PEAR AR is the repository for preliminary QIPS reports supplied during the measurement year and year end QIPS final performance results.
+It helps with analyzing and utilizing real-time data to aid in QIPS performance.
+PEAR AR is the repository for preliminary QIPS reports supplied during the measurement year and year-end QIPS final performance results.

-If your practice has not registered for the PEAR portal, please review the registration instructions outlined in the PEAR portal section of the Provider News Center at www.ibx.com/pnc/pearportal.
-Note: If your practice is part of an Integrated Delivery System, you will need to contact your PEAR Organization Administrator for additional information.
+If your practice has not registered for the PEAR portal, please review the registration instructions outlined at www.ibx.com/pnc/pearportal.
+If your practice is part of an Integrated Delivery System, contact your PEAR Organization Administrator for additional information.